Family & Spousal Sponsorship

 - The sponsored person must be at least 16 years of age

-In the process of application, you will be required to attach all the required documentation proving your marital status, receipts, and bills proving your cohabitation.
+In the application process, you will be required to attach all the required documentation proving your marital status, receipts, and bills proving your cohabitation.

 Dependent Child Sponsorship

-If you are sponsoring a partner, their dependent children must be included on their application form.
-It is important to know that Canadian citizens cannot be sponsored.
-Also, if you have a child who was born after you have become a Canadian citizen, he/she might be a Canadian citizen.
+If you are sponsoring a partner, their dependent children must be included in the application form.
+It is important to note that Canadian citizens cannot be sponsored.
+Also, if you have a child who was born after you have become a Canadian citizen, they might already be a Canadian citizen.

-If you want your relatives to be able to visit you but settling permanently in Canada is not an option for them, you can always apply to Super Visa, a multi-entry visa that will allow them to enter Canada over the span of 10 years.
-To find out more about Super Visa application process, please visit our Super Visa page.
+If you want your relatives to be able to visit you, but settling permanently in Canada is not an option for them, you can always apply for the Super Visa, a multi-entry visa that will allow them to enter Canada over the span of 10 years.
+To find out more about the Super Visa application process, please visit our Super Visa page.

 Who can sponsor relatives to become permanent residents under Family Class Immigration?

-A Canadian citizen or a permanent resident residing in Canada, at least 18 years of age, able to prove that you are not receiving social assistance (for reasons other than disability) and able to provide for the basic needs of the person you are sponsoring.
-If you are a Canadian citizen living outside Canada, you must show that you plan to live in Canada once the sponsored relatives become permanent residents.
+A Canadian citizen or a permanent resident living in Canada, of at least 18 years of age, who is able to prove that they are not receiving social assistance (for reasons other than disability) and able to provide for the basic needs of the person they are sponsoring.
+If you are a Canadian citizen living outside Canada, you must show that you plan to live in Canada once the sponsored relatives become permanent residences.

-You can not apply for sponsorship of any members of the Family Class Immigration
+You cannot apply for sponsorship of relatives through Family Class Immigration if:

-- if you are a permanent resident living outside Canada
+- You are a permanent resident living outside Canada

-- have outstanding debts on an immigration loan, a performance bond or family support payments, or undergo bankruptcy
+- You have outstanding debts on an immigration loan, performance bond, family support payment, or have undergone bankruptcy

-- receive social assistance for a reason other than a disability
+- You receive social assistance for a reason other than a disability

-- You may not apply to sponsor an inadmissible person (a person who has a criminal record, is a threat to Canadian society, has outstanding warrants or debts in the country of origin or any other country.
+- Also, you cannot apply to sponsor an inadmissible person (a person who has a criminal record, is a threat to Canadian society, or has outstanding warrants or debts in their country of origin or any other country)